½teaspoonfreshly crushed black pepperor black pepper powder or white pepper powder

 Remove them with a slotted or perforated spoon and drain as much as oil as possible.

 Place the fried veg manchurian balls on kitchen paper towels.
 For a low fat version, you can cook the veggie balls in an appe-appam pan or æbleskiver pan.

 Fry the veg manchurian balls this way in batches and keep aside.

-Making manchurian gravy
+Making sauce or gravy

 In a small bowl take the following three sauces - soy sauce, tomato ketchup and red chilli sauce.

 Mix the sauces very well and keep aside.

 In another small bowl take 1 tablespoon cornflour and 2 tablespoons water.
 Mix very well and keep aside.